Heat Treating Aluminum

 - Precipitation Hardening: Also called artificial aging, a precipitation-hardened part is heated and cooled to create larger particles, or precipitates, of metal in an impurity phase that stops the movement of grains along dislocations.
 This distributes any alloying elements throughout a part to increase the quality of an alloy and greatly increases the hardness and tensile strength of a heated part.

-- Solution Heat Treatment: Sometimes referred to as “quenching”, solution heat treatment refers to heating a part to disrupt its internal structure and then rapid cooling through exposure to various solutions (oftentimes water and/or oils).
+- Solution Heat Treatment: Sometimes referred to as “quenching”, solution heat is the process of heating a part to disrupt its internal structure and then rapid cooling through exposure to various solutions (oftentimes water and/or oils).
 This rapid cooling “locks” the disrupted grain structure into place quickly, leading to a part that will continue to harden as it fully cools to room temperature.

 Aluminum Heat Treatment

-Anchor Harvey produces a few key standard temper designations for most forged aluminum parts:
+Anchor Harvey produces a few key standard temper designations for aluminum heat treating of most forged parts:

 - O (Annealed): This designation simply refers to a fully annealed part.
 This part is nearly as soft as possible for its base alloy, perfect for machining or more forge work.